Assertions

 Assert::type (string|object $type, $value, ?string $description=null)

-$value must be of a given type.
-As $type we can use string:
+$value must be of the given type.
+As $type we can use a string:

 • array

-• list – array indexed in ascending order of numeric keys from zero
+• list – array indexed according to an ascending series of numeric keys from zero

 • bool